sriramE5/ROBOT_ETHICAL_CONSTITUTION/README.md

 - [Annex C: Implementation Guidelines](annexes/AnnexC.md)
 - [Annex D: Amendment Procedure](annexes/AnnexD.md)

-The Constitution is released under an open-content license and is intended to be a living document.
+The Constitution is released under an open-content license by **Loopminds** and is intended to be a living document.
 Contributors and robotics stakeholders are encouraged to review all provisions and participate in its evolution through constructive feedback and proposals.